Violence against people with disabilities is more widespread than you think.

-“There’s never a time when I give a talk on this topic to the disability community when somebody doesn’t come up to me at the end to tell me their story of victimization,” said Sherry, associate professor of sociology at the University of Toledo.
+“There’s never a time when I give a talk on this topic to the disability community when somebody doesn’t come up to me at the end to tell me their story of victimization,” said Sherry, professor of sociology at the University of Toledo.
 “I think disabled people have been segregated so much both formally and informally that they’re not placed in positions of power where people listen to their testimonies.”

 Anyone who still needs convincing that there are people who hate people with disabilities can find proof with an online search and a few vile words: